-During the accounting period, Lowe Syndrome Trust was awarded a 5-year grant from The National Lottery Community Fund, The aim of the project is to forge a mutual support network of families, with the charity as the central hub, and also to raise awareness of the disease among medical professionals, social workers and the general public.
+Lowe Syndrome Trust continues to benefit from a 5-year grant from the National Lottery Community Fund.
+The aim of the project is to forge a mutual support network of families, with the charity as the central hub, and also to raise awareness of the disease among medical professionals, social workers and the general public.
 The grant is spread across 5 years, and part of the funds is dedicated to increase the independent capabilities of the Trust.